Transparency and Public Files

 Diversity and Inclusion

-For content created locally, WCBU reporters are encouraged to track and periodically audit their featured sources and interviews to measure their diversity over time.
+For content created locally, WCBU reporters are encouraged to track and periodically audit their featured sources and interviewees, to measure source diversity over time.
 The programming and development staff are likewise encouraged to feature station supporters and musical artists from diverse backgrounds when promoting or representing the station publicly.
+WCBU’s locally curated music service Highway 309 is committed to highlighting at least 50% women and artists of color.

 WCBU’s commitment to diversity also extends to programming decisions about national and syndicated shows, to ensure the shows it carries address a broad range of ideas, information, and perspectives.